 During the annual open enrollment period, it is important to carefully consider all options and make informed decisions — now is not the time to check the “default” box.
-This report will serve as an informative guide to help you navigate the open enrollment period, and reveal 5 money-saving tips you can put to use.
+This report will serve as an informative guide to help you navigate the open enrollment period and reveal 5 money-saving tips.

-When deciding on a healthcare plan, it can be helpful to assess the best and worst-case scenario for all available health plans.
-Consider any existing medical conditions, scheduled or anticipated procedures, and prescription use to estimate how much you anticipate needing to spend on medical care in the upcoming year.
+When deciding on a healthcare plan, it can be helpful to assess the best- and worst-case scenario for all available health plans.
+Consider any existing medical conditions, scheduled or anticipated procedures, and prescription use to estimate how much you’ll spend on medical care in the upcoming year.
 Barring any unforeseen events, this is your best-case scenario.
 Which plan will cover these needs while keeping your out-of-pocket costs for premiums, prescriptions, and services at a minimum?